14 Training Tips To Build Towards a 5k PR

 Threshold workouts involve any work done at threshold effort.
 For example, you might warm up and then run 4 x 5 minutes at threshold pace with 2 minutes of recovery pace in between each interval.

-Tempo runs condition the metabolic system to clear metabolic byproducts and waste at the same rate it is being produced to prevent muscular fatigue and discomfort, and challenge your mental fortitude to keep going when you are uncomfortable, or to “get comfortable being uncomfortable.”
+Tempo runs condition the metabolic system to clear metabolic byproducts and waste at the same rate it produces to prevent muscular fatigue and discomfort and challenge your mental fortitude to keep going when you are uncomfortable or to “get comfortable being uncomfortable.”

 Tempo runs, like all threshold workouts, also condition your cardiovascular system to deliver and utilize more oxygen at faster speeds, which is essentially reflected in an improvement in your VO2 max (a measure of your aerobic capacity).

-In this way, tempo runs improve your running economy because if you are able to deliver more oxygen to your working muscles while you are running and are simultaneously better able to clear metabolic byproducts made when producing energy without oxygen, you will be able to produce more energy faster with less resultant fatigue.
+In this way, tempo runs improve your running economy because if you can deliver more oxygen to your working muscles while you are running and simultaneously better clear metabolic byproducts made when producing energy without oxygen, you will be able to produce more energy faster with less resultant fatigue.

 #7: Consider Critical Velocity Training

-In this way, CV training can be equated to how threshold training involves any workout where threshold pace is used, keeping in mind that threshold pace is one that can be sustained all out for an hour of running.
+In this way, CV training can be equated to threshold training, which involves any workout where threshold pace is used, keeping in mind that threshold pace is one that can be sustained all out for an hour of running.

-Critical velocity is thus a harder effort than threshold effort, but easier than 5k effort for most runners.
-CV running can be equated to an effort level around 90 percent of your VO2 max.
+Critical velocity is thus a harder effort than threshold effort, but easier than a 5K effort for most runners.
+CV running can be equated to an effort level of around 90 percent of your VO2 max.

-For some runners, your CV pace may be close to your 5k PR (if your 5k PR is around 30 minutes), but it’s likely a moderate amount slower.
+For some runners, your CV pace may be close to your 5K PR (if your 5K PR is around 30 minutes), but it’s likely a bit slower.
 CV training can increase the aerobic capacity of Type IIa muscle fibers.

 These adaptations will help you sustain harder efforts for longer distances without producing the fatiguing byproducts of glycolysis and anaerobic metabolism, meaning that you can sustain a faster “hard cruising speed.”